gdw-workshop/2019_GDW_Workshop/exercises/intro_R.md

 Did it work?

 ## Part 4: Loading data
-iGenerally, you will not be manually entering your data into R like we have done above.
+Generally, you will not be manually entering your data into R like we have done above.
 It is much more common to load in an existing file, like a spreadsheet from Microsoft Excel or a simple delimited text file (tab or comma delimited).
 The CSV, or "comma separated values" format is perhaps one of the most common, so we will use that here as an example.
 First, let's download a practice CSV file from the internet.
 Control-Click the link [Here](https://people.sc.fsu.edu/~jburkardt/data/csv/biostats.csv), select "Download Linked File As", then save it to the `Downloads` folder.
 There should now be a CSV file called `biostats.csv` in the `Downloads` folder.
 Don't worry, there are no viruses!
 If you are really brave, select the "terminal" tab in the lower left, then download on the UNIX command line using
 ```R
 # Download a file from a url to the Downloads folder
 curl https://people.sc.fsu.edu/~jburkardt/data/csv/biostats.csv > ~/Downloads/biostats.csv